briancullinan2/apparentli/README.md

  - download javascript, or import url for panels

- - use templates to generate settings and queries for other source data types not just prometheus
+ - use JSON export templates to generate settings and queries for other source data types not just prometheus

  - finish implementing function query in services, list dashboards, analyze dashboard, repurpose, etc